 As a general rule, I don't consider myself an enemy of feminism.
 Heck, as a committed Hegelian, I believe that society ought to be ordered in such a way as to allow individuals to achieve their most complete actualization possible - and, since feminism is to a large degree about pushing for societal conditions which allow women to achieve their maximum level of actualization, I'm entirely sympathetic.
+But, of late, there has been one particular brand of feminism which has got my goat.
+And that's the fairly recent genre of criticizing men, as a class, for their poor conversation skills at cocktail parties.

 Thus, in April, Rebecca Solnit described in the pages of the Los Angeles Times the sheer boorishness of a man she met at a cocktail party: